Do you want to know how to add a search box to a WordPress page?

 We have many posts on our site related to WordPress in various categories, but only one of them is attached to the Tutorials category.

-In one of the previous steps, we limited this search form to the Tutorials category.
 Let’s see what results we’ll get by searching for WordPress.

 As you can see, we only find our single post that’s placed within the Tutorials category.